Christmas In Amsterdam: What You Need To Know by JetSettingFools.com

 Boxing Day Amsterdam – Second Christmas (December 26)

 The day after Christmas, Second Christmas, is another holiday celebrated in Amsterdam.
-Although more restaurants, bars and shops are open than on Christmas Day, many city establishments remain closed through the 26th.
+Although more restaurants, bars and shops are open than on Christmas Day, many establishments remain closed through the 26th.
 Additionally, Public Transport operates on a Sunday schedule on Amsterdam Boxing Day.

 Amsterdam between Christmas and New Year

 Amsterdam after Christmas is a busy time of year.
-Between school and work vacations, people flood into the city beginning the day after Christmas, so expect it to be a bit more crowded.
+Between school holidays and work vacations, people flood into the city beginning the day after Christmas, so expect it to be a bit more crowded.

-Amsterdam Holidays: New Year’s Eve and Day (December 31 and January 1)
+Amsterdam Holidays: New Year’s Eve and Day (Dec 31 and Jan 1)

 New Year’s Eve in Amsterdam is celebrated with fireworks (A LOT of fireworks) and parties (both elegant affairs and all-night raves).
 Champagne is the holiday drink of choice and, in the Netherlands, Oliebollen (traditional Dutch donuts) are the NYE tradition.